ulfalizer/Kconfiglib/README.rst

   caveat that they must have the same name as the environment variables they reference.
 A warning is printed if the names differ.

+- Two extra optional warnings can be enabled by setting environment variables, covering cases that are easily missed when making changes to Kconfig files:

-- Setting the environment variable ``KCONFIG_STRICT`` to "y" will cause warnings to be printed for all references to undefined Kconfig symbols within Kconfig files.
-The only gotcha is that all ``hex`` literals must be prefixed by "0x" or "0X", to make it possible to distuinguish them from symbol references.
+  * ``KCONFIG_WARN_UNDEF``: If set to ``y``, warnings will be generated for all references to undefined symbols within Kconfig files.
+The only gotcha is that all hex literals must be prefixed with ``0x`` or ``0X``, to make it possible to distinguish them from symbol references.

-  Some projects (e.g. the Linux kernel) use multiple Kconfig trees with many shared ``Kconfig`` files, leading to some safe undefined symbol references. ``KCONFIG_STRICT`` is useful in projects that only have a single ``Kconfig`` tree though.
+    Some projects (e.g. the Linux kernel) use multiple Kconfig trees with many shared Kconfig files, leading to some safe undefined symbol references.
+    ``KCONFIG_WARN_UNDEF`` is useful in projects that only have a single Kconfig tree though.

+    ``KCONFIG_STRICT`` is an older alias for this environment variable, supported for backwards compatibility.

+  * ``KCONFIG_WARN_UNDEF_ASSIGN``: If set to ``y``, warnings will be generated for all assignments to undefined symbols within ``.config`` files.
+By default, no such warnings are generated.

+    This warning can also be enabled/disabled via ``Kconfig.enable/disable_undef_warnings()``.

 Other features
 --------------